 You’re not “splurging” on quality, designer clothing.
 Think of your clothing and accessory purchases as an investment.
 A superior brand won’t lose its value on the market, which means you can still resell it after you’re done wearing it.
 Although you won’t make all of your money back due to the slight depreciation of worn clothing, you’ll still be able to get a nice return that you can use to update your closet once again.

 Quality clothes never go out of style.

-Have something you’re thinking about consigning?
+Do you have articles of clothing in your closet by these best brands to resell?
 Learn more about selling with Current Boutique here.
 We look forward to chatting about your wardrobe!